worden-lee/cometdemo/README.md

-When this extension is installed, wiki pages will gain a "View debug log" action tab, which opens a notification bubble where the contents of the wiki's debug logfile are displayed in near realtime.
+When this extension is installed, wiki pages will gain a "View debug log" action tab, which opens a notification bubble where the contents of the wiki's debug logfile are displayed and kept updated.

 Working in MW 1.21+ as of 11/2013.